bdraco/aiohttp-fast-url-dispatcher/README.md

 ---

+# This library is obsolete with the release of aiohttp 3.10.0

 A faster URL dispatcher for aiohttp

 The default `UrlDispatcher` implementation does a linear search every which can have a significant [TimeComplexity](https://wiki.python.org/moin/TimeComplexity) when dispatching urls when there are a lot of routes. `FastUrlDispatcher` keeps an index of the urls which allows for fast dispatch.